Functions#

 Multiple Dispatch#

-Multiple dispatch is a key feature of Julia, where the function that is called depends on the runtime types of all arguements, allowing for efficient and flexible code.
+Multiple dispatch is a key feature of Julia, where the function that is called depends on the runtime types of all arguments, allowing for efficient and flexible code.
 Below is an example defining multiple version of an “add” function, where each handles a different type of input.

 # Function for adding two numbers together